-I'm giving this paper in August at a political theory conference on terrorism, democracy and empire - with a slant on the rhetoric around citizenship.
-If, as a reader, you have any criticisms, I'd be grateful.
-Ironing out the bugs will be instructive here, rather than before a large delegation of tenured folk.
-Thanks to Noung for already having a first look.
+This paper was read August 2005 at a political theory conference on terrorism, democracy and empire - with a slant on the rhetoric around citizenship.
+Ironing out the bugs here, in advance, was very instructive, rather than before a large delegation of tenured folk.
+Many thanks to Noung for already having a first look.

 She – prouder boast than other conquerors knew-

 Gently her captives to her bosom drew;

 And ‘neath her wing called all the nations in.